 A A bond will protect the homeowner if the terms of the contract are not met by the Design Build Contractor.
 A bond is recommended for any work over $500.
 Make sure that your Design Build Contractor's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A Design Build Contractor can handle a number of jobs, activities and problems.
+An experienced Design Build Contractor can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Single Source Home Design And Construction Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements:

 We're a cooperative community that values and depends on your input.
 So, let us know - how can we improve this site?
 Would your friends and online contacts benefit from homewyse information?
 Make homewyse better for everyone - send your feedback or share this page.
 Many thanks!